 • Learn which taxes apply: Common UK taxes include income tax, VAT, corporation tax, and dividend tax.
 Understand which taxes fit your business structure.
 UK Government Guidance on Business Taxes

-• Pay taxes on time: Missing tax deadlines results in penalties.
-Use accounting software with tax features to stay on track with payment due dates.
+• Pay taxes on time: Missing tax deadlines results in penalties—Utilise accounting software with tax features to stay on top of payment due dates.

-• Track deductible expenses: Keep detailed records of deductible expenses like office supplies, training, travel, and advertising.
+• Track deductible expenses: Keep detailed records of deductible expenses, including office supplies, training (such as wedding planning course fees), travel, and advertising.
 This reduces your taxable income.

 • Prepare for audits: Maintain meticulous financial records both digitally and in hard copy.
-Consult an accountant to ensure you have all documentation needed if audited.
+Consult an accountant to ensure you have all the necessary documentation in case of an audit.

-• Make use of tax deductions: Take advantage of every deduction available to wedding planners, like home office expenses, mileage, and continuing education.
+• Make use of tax deductions: Take advantage of every deduction available to wedding planners, like home office expenses, mileage, and continuing education, including wedding planning course fees.

-• Consult a tax professional: Hiring an accountant well-versed in UK small business taxes provides guidance on compliance, deductions, audits, and more.
+• Consult a tax professional: Hiring an accountant well-versed in UK small business taxes guides compliance, deductions, audits, and more.

-While not glamorous, diligently managing your tax responsibilities saves you money and avoids issues.
-With the right preparation, you can confidently handle wedding planning taxes in the UK.
+While not glamorous, diligently managing your tax responsibilities can save you money and avoid issues.
+With the proper preparation, you can confidently handle wedding planning taxes in the UK.

 With taxes under control and accounted for properly in your books, you can confidently move forward by focusing on the insurance requirements needed for your business.